RobertoPrevato/KingTable/README.md

 | Improved support for other medias   | Support for NodeJS console applications and HTML tables rendering for email bodies sent using NodeJS.                                                              |

 ## Modes
-The KingTable widget implements two working modes:
+The KingTable library implements two working modes:
 * fixed (collections that do not require server side pagination)
 * normal (collections that require server side pagination)